cliffxuan/theipv4/README.md

 theipv4
 =======

-small Google App Engine webapp for getting your ip v4 address.
+Small webapp that gets your ip v4 address.

+It runs on Google App Engine http://theipv4.appspot.com